geudde/attic-chest/pages/13.reference/05.porden-coeur/volume2/docs.md

 Tired as thou art, fly swiftly o’er the heath,<br>
 And shun these walls as thou would’st shun thy death.”<br>
 &emsp;But was that pilgrim weary? oh! less fleet<br>
-The mountain chamois plies its fearless feet:
+The mountain chamois plies its fearless feet:<br>
 “Farewell! my ears are blest though not my eyes,<br>
 Thy chains shall fall,” she warbles as she flies;<br>
 “Thou gentle guardian of my steps, my will,<br>